Jo-cloud85/time-tracking-dashboard/README.md

 On CSS -

 This is my first time learning about grid-template-areas.
 So I thought I will use this challenge to give it a try.
 It is not the shortest way of creating the grid format expected but nonetheless, it was good to learn something new.

+### Continued development

+I hope to come back one day to submit another solution using more efficient Javascript that runs on the backend instead of frontend like this one, or to use React, and using Tailwind CSS instead of plain CSS grid etc.

+Also, if possible, I love to add new features like toggling between night and day mode, as well as to use the icon-ellipsis as a dropdown menu button to reset data.